has-friendship/has_friendship/README.md

 ### Type of friends

-There are three types of friends:
+There are four types of friends:

 * requested_friends
 * pending_friends
+* blocked_friends
 * friends

 They can be accessed using association.

 #### requested_friends